qatoolkit/qatoolkit-engine-database-net/README.md

     });
 });

-List<DatabaseScript> scripts = await generator.Generate();
+List<DatabaseTest> scripts = await generator.Generate();
 ```
-The code above will generate a SQLServer `DatabaseScript` list, which will be used by runner to run the tests against database.
+The code above will generate a SQLServer `DatabaseTest` list, which will be used by runner to run the tests against database.

 Above example adds all three test types to the generator:
 - `AddDatabaseObjectExitsRule`: will check if a table `mytable` exists in the database.